Arthur Hughes (artist): Works

 His best-known paintings are April Love and The Long Engagement, both of which depict troubled couples contemplating the transience of love and beauty.
 They were inspired by John Everett Millais's earlier "couple" paintings but place far greater emphasis on the pathos of human inability to maintain the freshness of youthful feeling in comparison to the regenerative power of nature.
+April Love was purchased from Hughes by William Morris.

 Like Millais, Hughes also painted Ophelia (which is housed at Toledo Museum of Art) and illustrated Keats's poem The Eve of St. Agnes.
 Hughes's version of the latter is in the form of a secular triptych, a technique he repeated for scenes from Shakespeare's As You Like It.
 His works are noted for their magical, glowing colouring and delicate draughtsmanship.

 The oil portrait Springtide, first exhibited in Dublin in 1855, features his wife Tryphena.

+In 1857 Hughes was persuaded by Dante Gabriel Rossetti to join with the group of young artists who were to head to Oxford to paint the walls of the newly-finished debating chamber of the Oxford Union Society.
+Rossetti had chosen the Legend of King Arthur as the theme of frescoes and Hughes was delegated to paint a panel depicting The Death of Arthur.
+Unfortunately the walls were not properly prepared for the paintings and they soon deteriorated and now only the barest outlines remain of the works.

 Illustrations

-Although most of Hughes' later paintings are not well regarded, it is considered that the black and white drawings of his later career were some of his best.
+Although most of Hughes's later paintings are not well regarded, it is considered that the black and white drawings of his later career were some of his best.
 He illustrated several books, including Tom Brown’s Schooldays (1869), George Macdonald's At the Back of the North Wind (1871) and The Princess and the Goblin (1872) and Christina Rossetti’s Sing Song (1872) and Speaking Likenesses (1874).

 He also produced numerous illustrations for Norman MacLeod's monthly magazine, Good Words.